 Stories are also supported by generous rituals.
 We need rituals when there are not enough words to express the loss and grief we are experiencing.
 Rituals can look very traditional and include practices such as musical elements, candle lighting, the comfort of scripture or poetry.
 Rituals can also include very personal elements.
 Moments of silence, offering space to write notes for surviving family members, the spoken words of family and friends.
 Ritual elements may include inviting everyone to wear their favorite sports team jersey or to join in the funeral procession riding their motorcycle.
 It might include sparklers or firecrackers or fresh baked pies filling the room with their scent.
 Rituals offer ways to connect with the beloved and with meaning and relationship.
 We need rituals to help us begin the journey of healing after a loss.

 As a certified funeral celebrant and creative grief support practitioner I serve as a companion to finding clues to making meaning during difficult times.
 Using tools of listening, creativity, silence, laughter and more, together we can create a service during which we can reflect, honor and hold dear the one who has died.
 We can look for the sweetest words for living towards wholeheartedness after loss.

 As for me…

-Most recently, I have completed Dr. Alan Wolfelt’s training to earn a certificate in Grief and Death Studies.
-I am also a Certified Creative Grief Practitioner through the Creative Grief Studio and a Certified Funeral Celebrant through In-sight Institute’s Training Division.
+My experiences have taught me much.
+I hold a master’s degree in religious studies and certificates in organizational development, nonprofit management and mediation.
+I completed Dr. Alan Wolfelt’s training to earn a certificate in Grief and Death Studies.
+I am also a Certified Creative Grief Support Practitioner through the Creative Grief Studio and a Certified Funeral Celebrant through In-sight Institute’s Training Division.

-For more information about Deb’s work as a funeral celebrant, creative grief practitioner and professional writer, contact Deb Brandt at 317.603.4112 or email@example.com.
+For more information about Deb’s work as a funeral celebrant, creative grief support practitioner and professional writer, contact Deb Brandt at 317.603.4112 or email@example.com.